SunYuuuuuu/SunYuuuuuu.github.io/_pages/teaching.md

 ---

-### Prospective Student Guidance
+### For Prospective Students
-Admission is just the beginning - choosing the right direction is the real challenge.
-Ideal candidates should possess:

-- Clear academic/career aspirations
-- Innovative thinking
-- Mutual respect
-- Persistence in long-term goals
+"Admission marks merely the beginning of a new chapter.
+The true challenge lies in identifying the right path forward.
+If you're still seeking your direction, I welcome your inquiry.
+Ideal candidates should demonstrate:s

 **Contact**:
 Please email your CV and research statement to [your-email@university.edu] with subject: "2025 MSc Application - [Your Name]".